mbrmj875/SQLALL/README.md

 - field menu_id - foreign key to menu
 - field order_date - date (for example 2022-01-01) of person order

-Persons' visit and persons' order are different entities and don't contain any correlation between data.
-For example, a client can be in one restaurant (just looking at menu) and in this time make an order in different one by phone or by mobile application.
+People's visit and people's order are different entities and don't contain any correlation between data.
+For example, a customer can be in a restaurant (just looking at the menu) and at the same time place an order in another restaurant by phone or mobile application.
 Or another case, just be at home and again make a call with order without any visits.

 ## Chapter IV
 ## Exercise 00 - First steps into SQL world